ionathanch/system-f-redex/README.md

 * Uses Redex's `in-hole` contexts for continuations used during compilation
 * Compiler from System F to ANF-restricted System F (defined with an ambient continuation)
   * The naïve version copies the continuation twice when compiling if expressions
-  * The improved version will be defined over System F's typing rules and avoids code copying
+  * The improved version is defined over System F's typing rules and avoids code copying

 ### (ANF-Restricted) System F with Closures
 * Type synthesis, CBV small-step semantics that evaluate closures during application